pachyderm/docs-content/latest/build-dags/tutorials/data-parallelism/_index.md

 weight: 4
 beta: false
 ---
-In this tutorial, we’ll build a scalable inference data parallelism pipeline for breast cancer detection.
+In this tutorial, we’ll build a scalable inference data parallelism pipeline for breast cancer detection using [data parallelism](/{{%release%}}/learn/glossary/data-parallelism).

 ## Before You Start